javujavichi/feedback-workshop/README.md

 ### Activities in chaos branchs

 This section list different activities for the repository.
-Even when the code is not perfect it pretends to be treated as a real life project that was created by a lot of people collaborating togeather and now need to improve the architecture and organization of the project before adding a new domain.
+Even when the code is not perfect it pretends to be treated as a real life project that was created by a lot of people collaborating together and now need to improve the architecture and organization of the project before adding a new domain.
 #### *add-test-chaos*

 This branch does not have any tests, helps the user to start with arch unit basic rules